Water Utility Worker - O&M

 - The City of Aurora Water Utility Worker performs manual labor duties and will assist with routine maintenance and repair functions for one of the multiple divisions within the Aurora Water Department.
 Employees in this position will demonstrate their work by modeling the Core 4 Values of: Customer Service, Professionalism, Integrity, and Respect.

-- Temporary: Employees who work an average of 40 hours a week and are eligible for medical benefits only and paid holidays.
+Temporary: Employees who work an average of 40 hours a week and are eligible for medical benefits only, paid time off and paid holidays.
 This temporary position will be established on a yearly contract and does have the possibility to be converted into a fulltime position, per the needs of the department.

 The City of Aurora is pleased to offer:

 The City takes pride in seeing our employees succeed.

 - Once an employee has successfully completed training, testing, and obtains their CDL, they will be eligible for a 2.5% increase to their base pay

 - An annual bonus up to $500 (paid in December if eligibility criteria is met) for individuals whose job requirement is to maintain a CDL

 - Additional advancement opportunities are available through Career Progressions and Promotions

 - Training assistance through our online Learning Management System as well as a Tuition Assistance Program